sec-tools/litefuzz/README.md

 ## intro

-Litefuzz is meant to serve a purpose: fuzz and triage on all the major platforms, support both CLI/GUI apps, network clients and servers in order to find security-related bugs.
+**Litefuzz is meant to serve a purpose: fuzz and triage on all the major platforms, support both CLI/GUI apps, network clients and servers in order to find security-related bugs.**

 It simplifies the process and makes it easy to discover security bugs in many different targets, across platforms, while just making a few honest trade-offs.

 It isn't built for speed, scalability or meant to win any prizes in academia.
 It applies simple techniques at various angles to yield results.
 For console-based file fuzzing, you should probably just use [AFL](https://lcamtuf.coredump.cx/afl/).
 It has superior performance, instrumention capabilities (and faster non-instrumented execs), scale and can make freakin' jpegs out of [thin air](https://web.archive.org/web/20210118070714/http://lcamtuf.blogspot.com/2014/11/pulling-jpegs-out-of-thin-air.html).
 For networking fuzzing, the [mutiny fuzzer](https://github.com/Cisco-Talos/mutiny-fuzzer) also works well if you have PCAPs to replay and [frizzer](https://github.com/demantz/frizzer) looks promising as well.
 But if you want to give this one a try, it can fuzz those kinds of targets across platforms with just a single tool.

 ./ and give your target... a lite fuzz.

 ```
-$ sudo apt install latex2rtf
+$ sudo apt install -y latex2rtf

 $ ./litefuzz.py -l -c "latex2rtf FUZZ" -i input/tex -o crashes/latex2rtf -n 1000 -z
 --========================--